albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 .. tip::

-  All information from an userpoint like remarks, ident, region and name are copied to the flight plan position if you right click on an userpoint and select ``Add Position to Flight Plan`` or ``Append Position to Flight Plan``.
+  All information from a userpoint like remarks, ident, region and name are copied to the flight plan position if you right click on a userpoint and select ``Add Position to Flight Plan`` or ``Append Position to Flight Plan``.

 .. _append-position-to-flight-plan: